darintsui/darintsui/README.md

 **Tsui, D.**, Jo, M., Nguyen, B., Ahadian, F., Talke, F., "Optical surgical navigation: a promising low-cost alternative", *2023 45th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC)*,	accepted.

 ## Presentations
-“Surgical Site Localization With Non-Invasive Skin Markers for Pain Management”, Center for Memory and Recording Research (CMRR) Research Review, December 2022.
+“Surgical site localization with non-invasive skin Markers for pain management”, Center for Memory and Recording Research (CMRR) Research Review, May 2023.

-“Surgical Site Localization Through Augmented Reality Assisted Navigation”, 2022 JSME-IIP/ASME-ISPS Joint Conference on Micromechatronics for Information and Precision Equipment, August 2022.
+"Bioelectronic COVID-19 detection via graphene-field-effect-transistor (GFET)", Bioengineering Day at UC San Diego, May 2023.

-“Implementation of a Telesurgical/Prosthetic Hand”, Bioengineering Day at UC San Diego, April 2022.
+“Design and development of a telesurgical prosthetic hand”, Bioengineering Day at UC San Diego, May 2022.

 <!--